thebugcode/movingtothenetherlands/README.md

 ### Why shouldn't I move to the Netherlands?

-1. The weather is unpleasat.
+1. The weather is unpleasant.
 Rains 6 months a year (Think October through March).
 Depressing and cold.

 2. Even if you have health insurance you will still pay for a lot of health related costs.